DMODE: Differential Monocular Object Distance Estimation Module without Class Specific Information

 \section{Abstract}

-Using a single camera to estimate the distances of objects reduces costs compared to stereo-vision and LiDAR.
-Although monocular distance estimation has been studied in the literature, previous methods mostly rely on knowing an object's class in some way.
-This can result in deteriorated performance for dataset with multi-class objects and objects with an undefined class.
-In this paper, we aim to overcome the potential downsides of class-specific approaches, and provide an alternative technique called DMODE that does not require any information relating to its class.
-Using differential approaches, we combine the changes in an object's size over time together with the camera's motion to estimate the object's distance. \pa{Since DMODE is class agnostic method, it is easily adaptable to new environments}.
-Therefore, it is able to maintain performance across different object detectors, and be easily adapted to new object classes.
-We tested our model across different scenarios of training and testing on the KITTI MOTS dataset's ground-truth bounding box annotations, and bounding box outputs of TrackRCNN and EagerMOT. \pa{The instantaneous change of bounding box sizes and camera position are then used to obtain an object's position in 3D without measuring its detection source or class properties.} Our results show that we are able to outperform traditional alternatives methods e.g. IPM \cite{TuohyIPM}, SVR \cite{svr}, and \cite{zhu2019learning} in test environments with multi-class object distance detections.
+Utilizing a single camera for measuring object distances is a cost-effective alternative to stereo-vision and LiDAR.
+Although monocular distance estimation has been explored in the literature, most existing techniques rely on object class knowledge to achieve high performance.
+Without this contextual data, monocular distance estimation becomes more challenging, lacking reference points and object-specific cues.
+However, these cues can be misleading for objects with wide-range variation or adversarial situations, which is a challenging aspect of object-agnostic distance estimation.
+In this paper, we propose DMODE, a class-agnostic method for monocular distance estimation that does not require object class knowledge.
+DMODE estimates an object's distance by fusing its fluctuation in size over time with the camera's motion, making it adaptable to various object detectors and unknown objects, thus addressing these challenges.
+We evaluate our model on the KITTI MOTS dataset using ground-truth bounding box annotations and outputs from TrackRCNN and EagerMOT.
+The object's location is determined using the change in bounding box sizes and camera position without measuring the object's detection source or class attributes.
+Our approach demonstrates superior performance in multi-class object distance detection scenarios compared to conventional methods.

-\section{Introduction}

-For the safety and navigation of autonomous cars and their passengers, the ability to precisely estimate object distances is essential.
-Additionally, simultaneous localization and mapping (SLAM), virtual reality and surveillance video perception \cite{ zhang2020regional,agand2022human,yang2019reactive,kang2019df} can all benefit from the usage of distance information.
-Hence, real-time spatial comprehension, including precise multiple object distance estimates and tackling the existing issues is a major focus in visual distance estimation.
+\section{INTRODUCTION}